janhsimon/aem/readme.md

 | ...    | ...  | ...                 | ...              |

 (The fields above are repeated for each keyframe in the model.
 Additionally, the field Posed bone matrix is repeated for each bone in the model.)

+Keyframes are sorted chronologically, and the first keyframe is always at time 0.0.